NextronSystems/thor-manual/scanning/using-thor.rst

      - running

 .. hint::
-   A tool like ``top`` might show values greater than 100% for a running THOR process.
+   A tool such as ``top`` might show values greater than 100% for a running THOR process.
 Please see ``Irix Mode`` in the man page of ``top``: https://man7.org/linux/man-pages/man1/top.1.html

 Resource Control
 ----------------

-THOR's internal resource control feature puts the system's stability and the responsiveness of running services first.
+THOR's internal resource control prioritizes system stability and the responsiveness of running services.

 Resource control is active by default.
-You can deactivate it using **--no-resource-check**.
+You can disable it with **--no-resource-check**.

-Be advised that due to Resource Control, the THOR scan may terminate its completion.
-The scan gets terminated under the following conditions:
+Because of resource control, THOR may terminate a scan before it completes.
+This happens under the following conditions:

-1. If the available physical memory drops below 50MB (can be customized with ``--memory-limit``)
+1. If available physical memory drops below ``50 MB`` (can be customized with ``--memory-limit``)

-2. | If more than 60 MB of log data have been written (disk / syslog) (can be customized with ``--log-size-limit``)
+2. | If more than ``60 MB`` of log data have been written to disk or
+   | syslog (can be customized with ``--log-size-limit``)
-   | In this case, THOR switches in the "reduced-logging" mode in which it only transmits "Notices, Warnings and Alerts" and after another 4 MB of log data THOR terminates itself in order to prevent log flooding due to a high number of false positives.
+   | In this case, THOR switches to "reduced-logging" mode, in which it
+   | transmits only "Notices, Warnings and Alerts".
+After another
+   | ``4 MB`` of log data, THOR terminates itself to prevent log
+   | flooding caused by a large number of false positives.

-If the scan terminates repeatedly you should check what causes the performance issues or choose times with less workload (e.g. weekends, night).
-To debug such states, you can check the last warning that THOR generates before exiting the scan.
-It includes the top memory consumers that could have caused the memory exhaustion.
+If scans terminate repeatedly, check what is causing the performance issues or choose times with less workload, for example at night or on weekends.
+To troubleshoot such situations, inspect the last warning that THOR writes before exiting the scan.
+It includes the top memory consumers that may have caused the memory exhaustion.

 .. figure:: ../images/image25.png
    :alt: Resource Control Scan Termination